Did you know all 1976 pennies are worth more than face value?

 There are many valuable 1976 penny errors and varieties that you can find in your pocket change these days.
 You just need to have sharp eyes and perhaps a little luck on your side to find them!

-Here are some of the 1976 penny errors and oddities you may find…
+Here are some of the 1976 penny errors you might find today…

 1976 Doubled Die Error Penny